What are the Best Chess Openings?

 So, what are the best openings?

-At first glance, this question doesn’t seem to be good enough, as there are so many openings in chess, and if there was an exact answer to it, all the world's top players would play only that one.
+At first glance, this question doesn’t seem to be good enough, as there are so many openings in chess, and if there were an exact answer to it, all the world's top players would play only that one.

 Here are some examples: